SmashDatNail/SmashDatNail/README.md

 I am also highly curious about how any piece of Technology works ranging from various Engineering disciplines such as ⚙️ mechanical, 🧪 chemical and 🤖 robotics.

-My favourite subject in school was Physics after all.

 I have quite a lot of hobbies that I do in my past time like 🎮 Playing Video Games, 📖 Reading, ✍️ Writing, 💻 Coding, 🎵 Listening to music, 🔧 Tinkering with any piece of electronics devices

 ---